Content Map Terms

 UNEXPECTED DANGERS

 • Don't leave your baby asleep in a car seat once you have reached your destination.
 Car seats are designed for safety when traveling in a car.
-Take your baby out of the car seat once you have reached your destination and put him/her to sleep in a safe place.
+Take your baby out of the car seat once you have reached your destination and put them to sleep in a safe place.
 Play pens, play yards, strollers, swings and other infant carriers aren’t designed for babies to sleep in.
-If your baby falls asleep in any of these, watch your baby until he or she can be moved to a safe sleep surface.
+If your baby falls asleep in any of these, watch your baby until they can be moved to a safe sleep surface.

 • Don't fall asleep with your baby on a couch or recliner.
 If you doze off, your baby could slip between your body and the cushions and suffocate, or fall to the floor.
 Have a baby bed or bassinet ready, or ask someone else to take the baby if you’re getting sleepy.